 May contain traces of nuts.

-Made in a factory that processes peanuts and tree nuts.
+Made in a factory that processes tree nuts.

 Produced on equipment shared with tree nuts.